Written by Randi Fine, Narcissistic Abuse Expert

 Though there has been much written about the roles of children in narcissistic families, few understand the lifetime burdens these roles place on children, and the scars they leave.

-When there is more than one child in a family, narcissistic parents assign each of them roles.
+When there is more than one child in a family, narcissistic parents assign each of them different roles.
 Only one child can be favored at a time, but the roles can be reassigned or switched at the parent’s will.
-If there is only one child in the family, she may have to play more than one role.
+If there is only one child in the family, he or she may have to play more than one role.